brunograndecom/css-subtract/README.md

 ```

 #### Custom Options
-In this example, the custom options are used to do a subtraction. (`A - B = C`) So in that case A will used the specified file: `test/fixtures/a.css`, B will be a concatenation of `test/fixtures/b1.css` and `test/fixtures/b2.css`, and C, the result will be saved to `tmp/custom_options/c.css`.
+In this example, the custom options are used to do a subtraction. (`A - B = C`)

+So in that case
+* A will be the specified file: `test/fixtures/a.css`,
+* B will be a concatenation of `test/fixtures/b1.css` and `test/fixtures/b2.css`,
+* and C, the result will be saved to `tmp/custom_options/c.css`.

 We've also set `writeJson` to `true`, so `json` outputs will be generated as: `tmp/custom_options/c-a.json`, `tmp/custom_options/c-b.json`, `tmp/custom_options/c-c.json`.

 ```js